rpt09-mulder/booking/README.md

 1. Back in our POST route we now let the client know that the dates have a been successfully saved via a 201 status code and a success message.

 ### Challenges
+Some of the challenges I encountered were the following:
+1. **Deciding on a Data Schema*
+   Initially I was considred to have a simply an object with a listing_ID and a date range.
+However it became evident very        quickly that in order to avoid double bookings I would have to create a schema that could handle an array into which

+### Testing